scollier/kubernetes/docs/man/kubelet.1.md

 kubelet \- Processes a container manifest so the containers are launched according to how they are described.

 # SYNOPSIS
-**kubelet** [OPTIONS] COMMAND [arg...]
+**kubelet** [OPTIONS]

 # DESCRIPTION

-The **kubernetes** kubelet runs on the node.
-The Kubelet is the logical successor (and rewritten in go) of the Container Agent that is part of the Compute Engine image.
+The **kubernetes** kubelet runs on each node.
 The Kubelet works in terms of a container manifest.
-A container manifest (defined here) is a YAML file that describes a pod.
+A container manifest is a YAML or JSON file that describes a pod.
 The Kubelet takes a set of manifests that are provided in various mechanisms and ensures that the containers described in those manifests are started and continue running.

 There are 4 ways that a container manifest can be provided to the Kubelet: